 What is IDFA?

-IDFA stands for Identifier for Advertisers, which is a unique id assigned by Apple to a user’s device.
-Android has its own identifier version called Android Advertising ID, or AAID.
+IDFA stands for Identifier for Advertisers, which is a unique ID assigned by Apple to a user’s device.
+Android has its own identifier version called Android Advertising ID, or GAID.

 How does IDFA work?